pingswept/blog/posts/2009-09-02-aerial-reconnaissance-of-renewable-energy-aided-by-google-and-bing.markdown

 ---
+categories: energy
+date: 2009-09-02T00:00:00.000Z
 format: markdown
-date: 2009/09/02 00:00:00
 title: Aerial reconnaissance of renewable energy, aided by Google and Bing
-categories: energy
 ---

 Here's a story for you, told through links to satellite imagery.

 In reading about concentrating solar thermal plants this morning, I learned of a copper electroplating operation in Chandler, AZ, that used 5500 m^2 of solar trough concentrators for process heat.
 Searching for <a href="http://maps.google.com/maps?q=copper%20electroplating%20chandler%20arizona">"copper electroplating chandler arizona"</a> on Google Maps yielded only one address actually in Chandler: Gould Electronics' foil division at 2929 W Chandler Blvd.
 I see a big lot with a lot of dirt and industrial stuff, but no solar thermal array.